Kempton New Church School

 Thou shalt love the Lord thy God in thy whole heart, and in thy whole soul, and in thy whole thought.
 This is the first and great commandment, and the second is like it: Thou shalt love thy neighbor as thyself.

 Love to the Lord and love toward the neighbor are the very being of heaven and of the church.

-These loves are the central theme of New Church education.
-They are the life of what we teach and do.
-Teachers and parents should always keep in mind that these are the main purpose, and that everything done in the school is meant to relate to them.
-Academic achievement, while useful, is not the main thing.
-It is one of the means towards the end: living a useful life of love to the Lord and charity toward the neighbor.
-The following are some of the principal ways that this goal is approached.
+These loves are the central theme and main purpose of New Church education.
+They are its life.
+Teachers and parents should always keep in mind that everything done in the school is meant to relate to them.
+Academic achievement, while useful, is not the highest thing in the end.
+Education is one of the means toward the end, which is living a useful life of love to the Lord and charity toward the neighbor.
+We therefore emphasize the following:

-Worship:Each day begins with the worship of the Lord, with prayer, singing, reading from the Word, and instruction.
+Worship of the Lord is part of every day.
+It includes prayer, singing, reading from the Word, and instruction.

-Charity: Students are taught to treat each other well, both by example and instruction.
-The emphasis is on maintaining a sphere of charity and good will in all relationships among the students, among the adults, and between adults and students, founded on obedience to the Lord’s Word.
-The evils which are opposite to charity are to be shunned, and this fleeing from evils is the primary way of gaining spiritual life:
+Students are taught to treat each other well, by both example and instruction.
+The emphasis is on maintaining a sphere of charity and good will in all relationships—among the students, among the adults, and between the adults and students—founded on obedience to the Lord’s Word.
+Evils, which oppose charity, are to be shunned, as fleeing from evils is the primary way of gaining spiritual life.
+From Apocalypse Explained 1027:

 Spiritual life is acquired solely by a life according to the commandments in the WORD.
 These commandments are given in a summary in the Decalogue, namely, Thou shalt not commit adultery, Thou shalt not steal, Thou shall not murder, Thou shalt not bear false witness, Thou shalt not covet the goods of others.
 These commandments are the commandments that are to be done, for when a man does these, his works are good and his life is spiritual, because so far as a man shuns evils and hates them, so far he wills and loves goods.